dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-and who is who are the people that submit the work to be done oh
+and who is who are the people that submit the work to be done

 **Manuel Sabin:**
 sure at
-this point um we I don't see a reason why it couldn't be anyone okay as in you like you said you have a queue and then people just submit to that queue when people want to implement a proofs of
+this point we I don't see a reason why it couldn't be anyone as in you like you said you have a queue and then people just submit to that queue when people want to implement a proofs of